jerryding123/speechly-landing/posts/getting-started.md

 ## Ready to Transform Your Interviews?

-Thousands of professionals have already landed their dream jobs with Chronicle. **Your next opportunity shouldn't be left to chance.**
+Thousands of professionals have already landed their dream jobs with Speechly. **Your next opportunity shouldn't be left to chance.**

-🚀 **[Download Chronicle](https://apps.apple.com/us/app/interview-pilot-ai-copilot/id6743263009)** and start your free trial today.
+🚀 **[Download Speechly](https://apps.apple.com/us/app/interview-pilot-ai-copilot/id6743263009)** and start your free trial today.

 ---